zerokt/zerokt-skins/README.md

 please note that this may be kinda outdated by the time you are reading this due to the fact that i sometimes just opt to not upload a skin because i still think that i can add more stuff to my liking in it, or im just lazy.
 all info in the bottom

-***if any element from any skin seems to be messed up for you,  its very likely that its because of the resolution. all of these skins i edit thinking about myself and the resolution that i use.
+***if any element from any skin seems to be messed up for you,  its very likely that its because of the >>resolution<<. all of these skins i edit thinking about myself and the resolution that i use.
 (1440x900)***

 from most recent/last uploaded to oldest.
 (***skin on top means more recent***)